From Sonic Retro

 The most fundamental change in Knuckles' Chaotix is the special ring force bond between characters.
 In earlier Sonic games, two-player mode would consist either of a traditional split screen race or a joint single player effort with Tails as a secondary character.
 In the latter case, this meant that Tails could move off screen and get lost for a few seconds until he returned to Sonic.

 In Chaotix, however, both players are at all times connected on one single screen while neither player acts as the dominant force to move the game forward.
-Besides the staple of traditional Sonic moves and individual abilities this means some new tricks can be executed with the elastic force of the ring bond.
+Besides the staple of traditional Sonic moves, like the Spin Jump, Roll and Spin Dash, and the new character-exclusive abilities this means some new tricks can be executed with the elastic force of the ring bond.
 For example, player 1 can hold his position while player 2 (or the AI, if in single-player mode) runs forward and stretches the bond to gain maximum speed.
 In mid-air the bond can be used to generate an upward momentum.
 Additionally, players can toss each other toward platforms or use the 'recall' button to reunite (at a cost of ten rings, even going into a negative count if necessary).

 Consequently, damage is a bit more complicated.
 If an AI character is hit, only one ring is lost; if a human player's character is hit, behavior depends on whether or not he has picked up a Combine Ring (blue ring monitor).
 If the player has a Combine Ring, the lost rings will come out as one big ring, giving him ten seconds to get that ring and reclaim all your rings before it breaks apart.
 If he doesn't have it, then he loses all his rings.